caburj/kwartrack/NOTES.md

 # TODO PRE 0.1

-* [ ] Prepare a script to migrate all db in a given edgedb instance.

 * [ ] Allow editing the accounts, partitions, and categories.
   - Always edit mode in the sidebar?

-* [ ] Allow hiding emptied accounts -- accounts with transactions but with 0 or
-  less balance.
-  - Maybe show the delete button, but instead of completely deleting the account, only archive it.
-    - And archived accounts should be hidden.

 * [ ] User registration.
   - 2 cases